About Haddon Heights

 Haddon Heights is a wonderful little town six miles from the Liberty Bell.
 At about 7,500 people it is half the size of Haddonfield and Collingswood but twice the small town feeling.
 It was originally settled during the Colonial period and we still have four Pre-Revolutionary War homes that are occupied.
 Betsy Ross fulled the fabric for the first flag at the Glover Fulling Mill.
 The town itself was laid out in 1890 as a “new town” planned community along the railroad line to Atlantic City.
 The White Horse Pike was our “grand avenue” and is now our professional office district.
 Haddon Heights is the only town in South Jersey with its original passenger and freight station and freight trains still travel daily to Beesley’s Point.
 We have five elementary schools and a high school.
 OUR CHILDREN STILL WALK TO SCHOOL.

-Offering a unique blend of friendliness, excellent schools, a convenient location and a diverse housing stock, Haddon Heights is a great place to live, to raise children and to do business.
+Offering a unique blend of friendliness, excellent schools, a convenient location and a diverse housing stock, Haddon Heights is a charming town, a great place to live, to raise children and to do business.
 Spirited, civic-minded residents initiate and support many community organizations and activities.
 Customers enjoy the tree-lined streets, the diverse shops, fine restaurants and excellent library, all of which energizes the town’s main street and enhances the home-town feel.
 Haddon Heights, the friendly community!